jmce22/pands-project/README.md

 For petal length and petal width, the values for skewness are slightly negative (-0.274 and -0.105, respectively), indicating that there is a slight weighting of values for these traits towards the right (and a correspondingly longer left-tail): this can be explained by the significantly higher values for these traits found in Iris vertosa and Iris virginica than are found in Iris setosa.  \
 For sepal length and sepal width, the values for skewness are slightly positive (0.315 and 0.334, respectively), which shows that there is a slight weighting of the values for these traits towards the left: from looking at the histograms for sepal length and sepal width, we can see that the values for sepal length trail to the right mostly due to the higher measurements for Iris virginica, and the values for sepal width trail to the right due to the higher measurements for Iris setosa.

+* *Correlation coefficients*: I included the correlation coefficient, 'r', for each of the six pairs of traits.
+This statistic, which always lies between -1 and 1, is explained in the Plots section, along with the figures generated for trait-pairs for the overall Iris dataset.
+I mention them here because I have outputted the figures to the summary statistics text file.

 Below is the code I used for this section: